maninc/trinitylake/README.md

 - **Storage only** as a lakehouse solution that works exactly the same way locally, on premise and in the cloud
 - **Multi-object multi-statement transactions** with standard SQL `BEGIN` and `COMMIT` semantics
-- **Consistent time travel and snapshot export** across all objects in the Lakehouse
+- **Consistent time travel and snapshot export** across all objects in the lakehouse
 - **Distributed transactions** which can enable use cases like complicated write-audit-publish workflows
 - **Compatibility with open table formats** like Apache Iceberg, supporting both standard SQL `MANAGED` and `EXTERNAL` as well as federation-based access patterns.
 - **Compatibility with open catalog standards** like Apache Iceberg REST Catalog specification, serving as a highly scalable yet extremely lightweight backend implementation